vignesh-kira/appdirect-tweets-app/README.md

 ## Steps to install: There are 3 branches: Client (It has the React code), Server (it has the backend), Master(Not in use anymore)

-1. Branch Server: Pull from this branch and npm install and then node twitterserver.js Client(React app) makes a fetch call to localhost:8080 in Server to retrieve tweets.
+1. Branch Server: Pull from this branch and npm install and then npm run Client(React app) makes a fetch call to localhost:8080 in Server to retrieve tweets.
 So that has to run first.

-2. Branch Client : Next clone the Client branh and npm install
+2. Branch Client : Next clone the Client branh and npm install and npm run

     The app will run in http://localhost:3000/